groundh0g/codetopia.com/book/codecamps/ch16-libs-gamepadex.md

 Also, there are many times (especially if you're doing your development on a laptop) when it may not be convenient to carry a controller around.
 Wouldn't it be nice to emulate a controller using your keyboard?
 You could just map some keyboard keys to the game pad buttons and play test your game without ever taking your hands off the keyboard.

 >**NOTE:** If you'd prefer to attract attention, plug your controller into your laptop at the local WiFi-enabled caf&eacute;.
 Before I implemented a similar helper class for keyboard support in my games, I *had* to use the controller.
-Most people assume you're just playing games, but I did meet several aspiring game developers during that time. (*Hi, JT!*)
+Most people assume you're just playing games, but I did meet several aspiring game developers during that time. (*Hi, @wolfire1992! *)

 In this chapter, we'll develop a reusable, keyboard-aware replacement for the standard `GamePad` classes.
 In addition to mapping keyboard keys to controller buttons, our new component will also relay the states of any actual controllers that are connected.
 We do this so that the new class can be used as a drop-in replacement for `GamePad`.
 The game developer won't need to tweak their code to use our new component.